Construction on the 52 Street N.W. improvements is complete.

 52 Street N.W.
 Cycle Track Improvements

-The project team also heard that improved aesthetics for the cycle track barriers were a priority.
-The project team is currently investigating the possibilities and will follow up with a recommendation.
+The project team heard that improved aesthetics for the cycle track barriers were a priority.
+We are investigating beautification possibilities and will follow up with a recommendation.

 - Improve access, safety and mobility for all road users